New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 - This year, the Saints rack up just 0.6 more points per game (25.4) than the Seahawks give up (24.8).

-- New Orleans is 3-0 against the spread and 3-0 overall in games when it puts up more than 24.8 points.
+- When New Orleans puts up more than 24.8 points, it is 3-0 against the spread and 3-0 overall.

 - This year, the Saints have five turnovers, one fewer than the Seahawks have takeaways (6).